-The Trustee is required to mail a copy of the notice of optional redemption by first class mail, to the registered owner of any Series Bond called for redemption at least 30 days prior to the redemption date; the registered owner to be determined from the bond registration books maintained by the Trustee determined as of the 15th day preceding the date the notice is mailed.
-(See "Appendix D - Book-Entry-Only System.")
+The Trustee must mail a copy of the notice of optional redemption by first class mail, to the registered owner of any Series Bond called for redemption at least 30 days prior to the redemption date; that registered owner to be determined from the bond registration books maintained by the Trustee determined as of the 15th day preceding the date that notice is mailed.
+(See "Appendix E - Book-Entry-Only System.")